Contrasting Manchester United (MANU) and Its Competitors

-Manchester United (NYSE:MANU – Get Rating) is one of 33 publicly-traded companies in the “Amusement & recreation services” industry, but how does it weigh in compared to its rivals?
-We will compare Manchester United to related companies based on the strength of its earnings, institutional ownership, valuation, risk, analyst recommendations, dividends and profitability.
+Manchester United (NYSE:MANU – Get Rating) is one of 33 publicly-traded companies in the “Amusement & recreation services” industry, but how does it contrast to its rivals?
+We will compare Manchester United to related businesses based on the strength of its analyst recommendations, dividends, institutional ownership, earnings, profitability, valuation and risk.

 Dividends